UP

 de Hooch's name at 80 and Carel Fabritius at 75.

-Like all Dutch painters, Vermeer was required to undergo a fixed period of training with a master painter who belonged to the Guild of Saint Luke, the powerful trade organization which regulated the commerce of painters and artisans.
-During his tenure, the apprentice, usually adolescent, was thoroughly instructed in the art and craft of painting and upon his admission to the guild, was permitted to sign and sell his own paintings as well as those of other painters.
-Membership also enabled him to take on apprentices of his own, an important source of income in the highly competitive Dutch art market.
+As with most Dutch painters, Vermeer was required to undergo a fixed period of training with a master painter who belonged to the Guild of Saint Luke, the powerful trade organization which regulated the commerce of painters and artisans.
+During his tenure, the apprentice, who was typically an adolescent, was thoroughly instructed in the art and craft of painting and upon being admitted to the Guild, was permitted to sign and sell his own paintings as well as those of other painters.
+Once a member, he could take on apprentices of his own, a potential source of income in the highly competitive Dutch art market.

-In December 1653, Vermeer was admitted to the guild, presumably after having presented a so-called masterwork to prove his skills, and was expected to pay an entrance fee of six guilders.
+In December 1653, Vermeer was admitted to the Guild, presumably after having presented a so-called "masterwork" to prove his skills, and was expected to pay an entrance fee of six guilders.
 Normally, new admittees whose father had been members—as was the case with Vermeer—were required to pay only three guilders, provided that they had trained for two years with a recognized master of the Guild.
-The most plausible explanation for the higher admission fee is that Vermeer trained outside of Delft.
+The most plausible explanation for the higher admission fee is that Vermeer had trained outside of Delft.

-The guild was located on Voldersgracht 21, face to face with Mechelen and a few doors away from the Flying Fox.
-The guild's principal goal was to enforce quality standards and inhibit the influx of low-quality works from other cities, undercutting the earnings of local artists.
-The guild headquarters was remodeled and inaugurated in 1667.
-It continued to function for well over a hundred years up to the Napoleonic time when new laws were introduced and all guilds were forced to close.
+The Guild was located on Voldersgracht 21, face-to-face with Mechelen and a few doors away from the Flying Fox.
+The Guild's principal goal was to enforce quality standards and inhibit the influx of low-quality works from other cities, undercutting the earnings of local artists.
+The Guild headquarters was remodeled and inaugurated in 1667.
+It continued to function for well over a hundred years until the Napoleonic era when new laws were introduced, forcing all guilds to close.
 The building itself was demolished in the 1880s.

-In any case, the guild account ledger (fig. 5) reveals that upon his entrance on 29 Decembe 1653, Vermeer paid only 1 guilder, 10 stuivers.
+In any case, the Guild account ledger (fig. 5) reveals that upon his entrance on 29 December 1653, Vermeer paid only 1 guilder, 10 stuivers.
 The balance of 4 guilders, 90 stuivers was paid three years later, on July 24, 1665.
-Art historians generally hold that the artist took time to pay in full owing to his modest economic circumstances.
-Vermeer's name can be seen on the Guild ledger among the names of other painters such as Carel Fabritius and Pieter de Hooch.
+Art historians generally hold that the artist took time to pay in full due to his modest economic circumstances.
+Vermeer's name appears on the Guild ledger alongside other painters, such as Carel Fabritius and Pieter de Hooch.

 Who was Vermeer's Master?

-It is known that Vermeer's father dealt in paintings by Groenewegen and that Vermeer likely used one of his landscapes as a model for the gilt-framed picture and the open lid of the virginal in his late A Lady Standing at the Virginal, but nothing else ties the Delft landscape painter to Vermeer.
-The Delft-born Van Aelst also had dealings with Vermeer's father but again, there is no stylistic or thematic link between this artist's tight still lifes and the broad manner of Vermeer's early history works.
+It is known that Vermeer's father dealt in paintings by Groenewegen and that Vermeer likely used one of his landscapes as a model for the gilt-framed picture and the open lid of the virginal in his late A Lady Standing at the Virginal, but no other evidecne ties the Delft landscape painter to Vermeer.
+The Delft-born Van Aelst had dealings with Vermeer's father, but once again, there is no stylistic or thematic connection between this artist's intricate still lifes and the expansive style of Vermeer's early history paintings.

 Abraham Bloemaert